makerdao/community/governance/votes/Executive Vote - November 12, 2021.md

 * The [Target Available Debt (gap)](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 10 million DAI to 25 million DAI.
 * The Target Borrow Rate will be decreased from 4% to 3.9%.

 For more information on this proposal, please see this [discussion thread](https://forum.makerdao.com/t/d3m-dc-increase-target-borrow-rate-decrease-proposal/11421).
-Further information regarding these parameters can also be found in this [discussion thread](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).
+Further information on DIRECT-AAVEV2-DAI (Aave D3M) can also be found in this [discussion thread](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ### Return Unused DAI to the Surplus Buffer

 As per this [forum thread](https://forum.makerdao.com/t/govalpha-budget-return/11341), 218,059.81 unused DAI from the GovAlpha Core Unit budget will be returned to the Surplus Buffer from the PauseProxy contract, if this executive proposal passes.

-This amount comprises budgeted funds that were unused by the GovAlpha Core Unit.
+This amount comprises budgeted funds that were unused by the [GovAlpha Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP3).

 ## Review